Round Shaw Row

 Must have whistle.

 Bring cell phone in waterproof case.
-Herb Weisse will be emergency number at 425-263-0520
+Herb Weisse will be emergency number at 425-263-0520.
+Be aware cell phone is limited, particularly on the south side of the island.

 Must assist anyone who flips.
 Stay with paddler/rower until they are in their boat.

-Catch the Island ferry at Anacortes (get in the line for Shaw, of course).
+Catch the Island ferry at Anacortes.
+On the day of the race there is a 5:45 am and 7:25 am sailing from Anacortes to Shaw.
+Please check ferry schedule for other options.
 From the dock head south to Indian Cove.
 It is critical to make a reservation to Shaw.
 Ferry schedules can be found at www.wsdot.wa.gov/ferries.
 Ferry to return to Anacortes is first come/first serve.
+No cost to make a reservation if you cancel one day in advance.

 Race Registration